3 Models of IT Support Services | Managed IT Support | Technowand

 Small businesses are the backbone of the Australian economy so it’s surprising to see how many of them use the Ad Hoc Support model.

-As the name suggest this is an on demand support service, pretty much like a plumber who comes to fix a leaking tap.
+As the name suggests this is an on-demand support service, pretty much like a plumber who comes to fix a leaking tap.

-We have seen illegal versions of Windows software running on commercial businesses – no back-ups – antivirus programs which have not been updated for years and the list goes on and on.
+We have seen illegal versions of Windows software running on commercial businesses – no back-ups – antivirus programs that have not been updated for years and the list goes on and on.

 When a technician is brought in to fix these sort of problems they often come across many more issues and advises fixing these as well.
 If you are lucky they will have made some notes or sent an email explaining what they did.